 Many other pet insurance firms exclude behavioural cover or do not specify the levels of payouts.
 You can compare the 10 best pet insurance policies for dogs here.

 Pet insurance can cover complementary therapy, which may help with a dog's behavioural issues.

 Pet owner responsibilities

-As well as long working hours and technology taking over our lives, a recent article in the Independent suggests that global warming might also be to blame for owners not taking their dogs out enough.
+As well as long working hours and technology taking over our lives, an article published by the Independent suggests that global warming might also be to blame for owners not taking their dogs out enough.